 At the end of Year 5, the students receive an average grade for that year for each subject.
 This grade is based on a variety of assignments and 2 tests.

 Third cycle: S6-S7

-The final 2 years (Third cycle/Orientation cycle) ultimately lead to the European Baccalaureate.
+The third cycle is called Orientation cycle and takes 2 years to complete.
+This cycle ultimately leads to the European Baccalaureate.
 The curriculum includes a minimum of 10 subjects, which students complete with written and oral examinations as well as continuous assessment.

 The subjects for the final examination include a combination of

 Compulsory subjects are: 2 languages (L1 & L2), Mathematics, 1 science subject (Biology, Chemistry, Physics), Philosophy, History, Geography, Physical Education, Ethics or Religion.

 - Students can choose to study each subject for 2 periods, 4 periods or at an advanced level.